Olivier Dubuquoy: Red mud

 In 2011, researcher Olivier Dubuquoy revealed a confidential environmental impact assessment commissioned in 1993 by the now-defunct Pechiney conglomerate.
-The report acknowledged the high toxicity of the red sludge—rich in heavy metals—generated by its alumina refinery in Gardanne, Bouches-du-Rhône, located in the Bouches-du-Rhône region.
+The report acknowledged the high toxicity of the red sludge (red mud)—rich in heavy metals—generated by its alumina refinery in Gardanne, Bouches-du-Rhône, located in the Bouches-du-Rhône region.

 He has been actively campaigning against the disposal of red mud from the Gardanne plant, whether through land dumping or marine discharge—a practice that has been ongoing since 1893.
 Among his initiatives, he launched a petition urging the French government to prohibit the release of red waste, which has gathered over 440,000 signatures.

 In 2014 he arranged for scientific analyses to be carried out, highlighting the dangers to health posed by the Mange-Garri dumping site run by Alteo, successor to Pechiney, at Bouc-Bel-Air.
 There, red mud awaits recycling under the commercial name of "bauxaline".

 That same year, he started filing lawsuits against Alteo with the help of Hélène Bras, a Montpellier barrister specializing in public law and environmental law and representing local fishermen and inhabitants working or living next to the site.

 In 2016 with Laetitia Moreau, he co-directed a documentary – Zone rouge – histoire d’une désinformation toxique – dealing with the disinformation strategies and techniques developed by alumina industrialists to downplay their pollution.

 In February 2019, red mud waste originating from the Alteo plant in Gardanne (Bouches-du-Rhône) was symbolically deposited outside the French Ministry of Ecology as a form of protest.